• Home

 Understanding metric events

-All LaunchDarkly SDKs send custom metric events when you call the SDK's track method.
-To learn more about the track method, read Sending custom events.
+Server-side, client-side, and mobile LaunchDarkly SDKs send custom metric events when you call the SDK's track method.

 In addition, the JavaScript SDK also sends a click metric event when an end user clicks on a page URL or anchor tag that you have included in a click conversion metric, and sends a page view metric event when an end user visits a URL that you have included in a page view conversion metric.